top of page

 Writer's pictureAaron Salyer

-ICM attends the ICCE 2024: Nature-Based Solutions & Global Collaborations
+ICM presents at the ICCE 2024: Nature-Based Solutions & Global Collaborations

 The International Coastal Management team had a great experience at the 38th International Conference on Coastal Engineering (ICCE 2024) in Rome.
 This year’s conference brought together leading minds in coastal engineering to explore sustainable solutions for the future of our shorelines.
 We are excited to share key insights from our poster presentation and the promising discussions we had with industry professionals.